open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/full_enclosure/energy_dispersion/index.rst

 Energy dispersion format
 ========================

-The format to store full-enclosure energy dispersion is the following:
+The format to store full-enclosure energy dispersion (see :ref:`iact-edisp`) is the following:

 .. _edisp_2d_full: